F O R T R E S S

 Red Sea Crossing – Atari 2600

-Believe it or not, but there was a time when biblically themed games permeated every single gaming console on the market.
+Believe it or not, there was a time when biblically themed games permeated every single gaming console on the market.
 The most sought-after of these games is Red Sea Crossing.
 If you probably can’t tell by the title, this game puts you in the shoes (sandals?) of Moses as he tries to cross the Red Sea by dodging all manner of aquatic creatures and the occasional arrow -you know, just like in the Bible.

 The game was originally thought to be a hoax, but it was confirmed by programmer Steve Schustack that the game did exist and was only marketed in religious publications in hopes of changing the perception some might have had about gaming.
-According to some of these magazine advertisements, the game would be sold with an audio tape and colouring book.
+According to some of these magazine advertisements, the game would be sold with an audio tape and a colouring book.
 Shustack also believes that there were only about 500 copies of the game ever manufactured.
+Red Sea Crossing recently sold for quite a tidy sum.
+Who would’ve thought that a game based on Moses would be so sought after?

 Tetris – Sega Genesis/Megadrive

 Some might be shocked to see a version of the beloved puzzle game Tetris on a list of rare games.
-Well, thanks to some legal disputes between arch rivals Nintendo and Sega, the Genesis Megadrive version of the game is actually a very rare find.
+Well, thanks to some legal disputes between arch-rivals Nintendo and Sega, the Genesis Megadrive version of the game is actually a very rare find.

-To sum it all up, Nintendo originally owned the exclusive rights to Tetris and while a Sega Genesis/Megadrive version was developed and even manufactured, it never reached our store shelves.
+To sum it all up, Nintendo originally owned the exclusive rights to Tetris, and while a Sega Genesis/Megadrive version was developed and even manufactured, it never reached our store shelves.
 Currently, speculation is that there are only about 5-8 copies of the game out there, with many attributing this to workers smuggling copies of the game out the door before they could be destroyed with the rest.
+Tetris hype reached fever pitch when a signed copy (by creator Alexey Pajinov) of the Sega Genesis/Megadrive port was put up for auction a few years back, starting at $1 million.

 Birthday Mania – Atari 2600